 A HELPING HAND TO BETTER MANAGE CHRONIC ILLNESSES

-More people in Benalla living with a chronic illness will get support from their local peer-led support groups thanks to an Andrews Labor Government funding boost.
+More people in Mansfield living with a chronic illness will get support from their local peer-led support group thanks to an Andrews Labor Government funding boost.

 Member for Northern Victoria Jaclyn Symes announced local support groups were among 69 to share in more than $313,000 of grants through the Health Condition Support Grants Program over two years.